EnzymeAD/rustbook/src/future_work.md

 Please let us know if you have an application that can benefit from a custom allocator and autodiff, otherwise this likely won't be implemented in the forseeable future.

+### Checkpointing:
+While Enzyme is very fast due to running optimizations before AD, we don't explore all the classical AutoDiff tricks yet.
+Namely we do miss support for adjusting checkpointing decisions, which describes the question of whether we want to cache or recompute values needed for the gradient computations.
+It generally lies in NP to find the optimal balance for each given program, but there are good approximations.
+You can think of it in terms of custom allocators.
+Replacing the algorithm might affect your runtime performance, but does not affect the result of your function calls.
+In the future it might be interesting to let the user interact with checkpointing.

+### Supporting other Codegen backends:
+Enzyme core consists of ~50k LoC.
+Most of the rules around generating derivatives for instructions are written in LLVM Tablegen.td declarations and as such it should be relatively easy to port them.
+Enzyme core also includes various experimental features which we don't need on the Rust side, an implementation for another codegen backend could therefore also end up a bit smaller.
+The cranelift backend would also benefit from ABI compability, which makes it very easy to test correctness of a new autodiff tool against Enzyme.
+Our modifications to `rustc_codegen_ssa` and previous layers of rustc are written in a generic way, s.t. no changes would be needed there to enable support for additional backends.

 ### GPU / TPU / IPU / ... support.
 Enzyme core supports differentiating CUDA/ROCm Kernels.
 There are various ways towards exposing this capabilities to Rust.